Skip to content

 Slug the filename to match the item: <item-slug>.pdf for the primary deliverable, <item-slug>-<suffix>.pdf for secondary ones.
 This keeps them discoverable in bare ls listings without peeking inside each item.

-An item card with a Deliverables section and a PDF download link An item card with a Deliverables section and a PDF download link
+An item modal with a Deliverables section and a PDF entry An item modal with a Deliverables section and a PDF entry

-• Expanded, the Deliverables section lists every entry with its label and description.
+• Open the item modal (click the card).
+Below the body, the Deliverables section lists every entry with its label, description, and resolved path.

-• Clicking a label opens the file in an embedded PDF viewer modal.
+• Click a row to open the PDF in an embedded viewer modal.

 Generating the PDF